Stations de ski en Japon

 Is skiing in Japan expensive?

 Once you're there, Japan often works out better value than people expect.
-Lift passes and on-mountain food are generally cheaper than top-tier Alpine resorts, and the yen has been favourable for UK travellers in recent years.
+Ski passes and on-mountain food are generally cheaper than top-tier Alpine resorts, and the yen has been favourable for UK travellers in recent years.
 The longer flights mean it's usually a longer trip, which spreads the cost across more days on snow.

 When is the best time to ski in Japan?